 Homeland Security Terror Code Red

-1. Following the Federal, State, Decatur City Schools’ guidelines, the Preschool with Extended Care requires that parents come and pick up their children in the event that we are elevated to Code Red
+1. Following the Federal, State, Decatur City Schools’ guidelines, the Preschool with Extended Care requires that parents come and pick up their children in the event that we are elevated to Code Red.

-2. Staff members shall remain until all children are picked up
+2. Staff members shall remain until all children are picked up.

 3. The Preschool with Extended Care shall remain closed until the code level is reduced below Red.